unisonweb/unison/unison-src/new-runtime-transcripts/doc.output.md

         [a named term link]({Some}).
 Term links are handy for linking to other documents!

-      ## Escaping formatting

-         If you have some inline text you want to leave unparsed and have it render in a monospace font, surround it in two single quotes, like so: ''__some bold text__''

-         If you don't want the monospace rendering, you can use ''{{ .. }}'' to escape out to regular Unison syntax, for instance {{ docWord "__not bold__" }}.
+      You can use ''{{ .. }}'' to escape out to regular Unison syntax, for instance {{ docWord "__not bold__" }}.
+This is

-      ## Sections and subsections

-         Sections consist of section titles followed by zero or more paragraphs or other section elements (such as subsections).
-Sections can be empty.
+      useful for creating documents programmatically or just including other documents.

+      *Next up:* {lists}
     }}

 .> display basicFormatting

   # Basic formatting

     Paragraphs are separated by one or more blanklines.
+Sections consist of section titles followed by zero or more paragraphs or other section elements (such as subsections).
+    Sections can be empty.

     Text can be bold, *italicized*, ~~strikethrough~~, or `monospaced`.